lekhrajdinkar/solution-engineer/01_aws/03_database/01_RDS.md

       - primary/active
       - secondary/passive ** switches here
   ```
-#### **option-2: Promote Read replica**
+#### option-3: Promote Read replica
-  - RDS(single-region) --> 1hr --> backup/snapshot --> goes to S3
-    - bkp: not directly accessible, managed by aws
-    - manually restore the backup into another region, in DR situation.
-  - `cross-region`-read replicas, is also possible : paid
+- **cross-region-read replicas**, is also possible : paid
-  - DR fail-over : `promote` any READ replica as main DB later.
+- promote any READ replica as main DB later based on priority and size

 ---
 ### 7. Security